Stiffness Copilot: An Impedance Policy for Contact-Rich Teleoperation: Introduction

-We conducted a human-subject experiment in which participants performed tasks by teleoperating a robot with constant high stiffness, constant low stiffness, and with Stiffness Copilot.
+We conducted a human-subject experiment in which participants teleoperated a robot with constant high stiffness, constant low stiffness, and Stiffness Copilot.
 The results indicate that Stiffness Copilot combines the benefits of both baselines.
-It provides collision safety comparable to the low-stiffness setting while allowing operators to complete tasks as quickly as the high-stiffness setting.
+It provides collision safety comparable to low stiffness while matching the task efficiency of high stiffness.
 It largely avoids large impacts with the environment, yet still transmits sufficient force when needed.
-In addition, participants rated the robot with Stiffness Copilot as significantly more controllable, trustworthy, predictable, and fluent than both baselines.
+Participants also rated Stiffness Copilot as significantly more controllable, trustworthy, predictable, and fluent than both baselines.

 The central contribution of this paper is Stiffness Copilot (\cref{sec:method}), a vision-based impedance policy, and the shared-control paradigm it enables.
 We provide empirical evidence (\cref{sec:evalution}) that this paradigm improves task performance and user experience during teleoperation of contact-rich tasks.